-Our next intensive will be held June 10-15 at the California Institute for Integral Studies in San Francisco, California.
+Our next intensive will be held June 15 in Vancouver, B.C. at the University of British Colombia farm.
 Full info here.

 ISE intensives are more than the sum of their parts.
 We emphasize movement from theory to praxis, collaborating with participants to address the social issues which impact their work, studies, and everyday lives.
 Within this framework, we offer a “core” set of themes, including climate justice, radical democracy, and alternatives to capitalism.In the past, we have hosted speakers from organizations such as Organization for a Free Society, Picture the Homeless, West Harlem Environmental Action (WEACT), Perennial Solutions and the Tar Sands Blockade.
 ISE Seminars do not offer academic credit.